 Decades of mutually-reinforcing research and understanding –

 of the psychogenic nature of chronic pain; of placebo effect and its meaning; of why CBT works and provides durable relief for chronic pain – establish that centralized chronic pain should never have been treated as a medical condition.
 Yet current practices for chronic pain (like those for treatment of compulsive substance use) are stuck in doxa: misinformation constructed to serve the interests of industries with the cultural capital to fabricate and establish the misinformation as accepted.

 Chronic pain remains treated as if it were a medical, biophysical condition, patients encouraged and trained by what they see on TV and other mass media to access a medical visit, then most often referred to surgeons, or for steroid injections, to medical pain clinics, for massage, chiropractic fixes, other biophysical interventions without support for effectiveness.

 Against efforts for change, the burden of decades of a nation of patients trained to access medical care for non-medical problems, with the expectation of a pill or other physical intervention as a fix, has created a formidable and costly barrier to change, change that threatens multibillion dollar industries.

 That domestication, training, for quick medical fixes – for everything from addiction, smoking, to chronic pain, to depressed mood – is woven solidly into our Matrix, into Bourdieu’s Doxa.

-Also in SCIENCE at A Critical Discourse – What does the most current research say about retained doxa that treats chronic pain as a medical condition, with visits to medical professionals and continued referrals to biophysical interventions, versus therapies including CBT and Behavioral Activation?
+In companion post – What does the most current research say about retained doxa that treats chronic pain as a medical condition, with visits to medical professionals and continued referrals to biophysical interventions, versus therapies including CBT and Behavioral Activation?